 Freud certainly has his critics, but we do not need to believe in all the ramifications of his theory to argue that hilarity and humorous enjoyment have a part to play in human experience even if viewed from that perspective of the child in each of us.
 The emotional release of tension through laughter, the transformation of pain into pleasure, the element of play which is an essential element of our ontological makeup; all contribute to a better understanding of what it means to be a human being.
 With respect to Freud's theory, in so far as natural aggression is repressed in childhood, humour can be seen as rebellion against authority in that it wages attacks on the social system.
+And, while one can argue that such attacks contribute to anarchy, meaninglessness and emptiness, one must also admit that humour has its roots in a strong recognition of the incongruities of life which reason and common sense would prefer otherwise.

-31 Ibid., pp. 236-240.
+31Ibid., pp. 236-240.